-E-Learning is an incredibly powerful tool that many businesses have embraced over the last decade.
+E-Learning - that's online learning - is an incredibly powerful tool that many businesses have embraced over the last decade.
 But are some businesses relying on it too much, to their detriment?

-Training is an inevitable part of any business that's serious about its future, but depending solely on an e-learning platform can make learning less personal, less engaging, and, in the process, less effective.
-Let’s take a look at some of the disadvantages of e-learning, and why it may not always be the best option for you.
+Training is an essential activity for any business that's serious about its future, but depending solely on an e-learning platform can make learning less personal, less engaging, and, in the process, less effective.
+Let's take a look at some of the disadvantages of e-learning, and why "going online" may not always be the best option for you.

 Proponents of e-learning claim that its main advantage is that it is self-paced.
 Which is true.
 If you need to watch a video again, you can.
 If you want to take a break from the material, you can stop and come back to it when you are feeling refreshed.